 |Tell your doctor|

-Nausea, vomiting, diarrhoea, abdominal pain, change of appetite or weight
+Nausea, vomiting, diarrhoea, loss of appetite

 Dry mouth, blurred vision, constipation or trouble peeing (anticholinergic effects)

 If you notice any other effects, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.

 Prepared by the MyMedicines Committee at Christchurch Hospital, Te Whatu Ora - Waitaha, New Zealand.
 March 2023

 For more general information about this sheet and its contents, see: What does a My Medicines sheet cover?